bengtmartensson/IrScrutinizer/rxtx-2.2pre2h/README.md

+This directory contains a private version of the RXTX sources, with some minor changes in the java code, including a Maven compatible directory re-organization (motivating the version suffix "h").
+The changed files are: CommPortIdentifier.java, RXTXCommDriver.java, RXTXVersion.java.
+These changes are found within the Git history.

-The sources for rxtx are originally obtained from the qbang CVS repository using something like
+The sources for rxtx were originally obtained from the qbang CVS repository using something like

     $ export CVSROOT=:pserver:anonymous@qbang.org:/var/cvs/cvsroot